Buy side vs sell side data room hero.

 How does Ellty support sell-side data rooms?

-Ellty lets founders upload documents, create a structured data room with folder-level permissions, require NDA acceptance before access, add dynamic watermarks to sensitive files, and track exactly who viewed which documents and for how long.
+Ellty lets teams upload documents, create a structured data room with folder-level permissions, require NDA acceptance before access, add dynamic watermarks to sensitive files, and track exactly who viewed which documents and for how long.
 The Data Room plan starts at $149/month with no per-user fees.
-There's also a free plan for founders who want to start with pitch deck sharing and document analytics before a formal data room is needed.
+There's also a free plan for teams who want to start with pitch deck sharing and document analytics before a formal data room is needed.

 Start building your sell-side data room on Ellty today.
 Free plan available.
 No credit card needed.
 Go to ellty.com.